Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Entanglement Calculation

-In Figs. \ref{Fig3}(c) and (d), the von Neumann entropy $S_V$ is presented for the non-zero torsion case with $\kappa_1 = \kappa_2 = 1.0$.
+In Figs. \ref{Fig3}(c) and (d), the von Neumann entropy $S_V$ is presented for the NZT-I model.
 In this case, like the previous one, the entanglement of the ground state initially increases linearly with the coupling strength $\varepsilon$ and reaches a maximum $S_V^{\rm max} \simeq 1.0$ at $\varepsilon = 2.0$.
 The entanglement then decreases and finally saturates at $\ln 2$ with some fluctuations for stronger coupling strengths $\varepsilon \gtrsim 4.0$.
 This saturation of entanglement at $S_V \simeq \ln 2$, also observed in the FP model, can be understood in the following way.
 At the strong coupling limit, the individual dynamics of the tops become almost negligible.
 The spin-spin coupling term in the Hamiltonian becomes the dominant term, and then the energy eigenstates approximately become $|m_1\rangle \otimes |m_2\rangle$, where $|m_i\rangle$'s are the eigenstates of $J_{z_i}$ and $m_i = -j, \dots, +j$.
 These eigenstates are unentangled states.
 However, due to the presence of permutation symmetry in the system, $|\psi_{m_1, m_2}\rangle = \frac{1}{\sqrt{2}} \left(|m_1\rangle \otimes |m_2\rangle \pm |-m_1\rangle \otimes |-m_2\rangle\right)$ are also valid eigenstates with the same energy.
 The von Neumann entropy of these eigenstates $|\psi_{m_1, m_2}\rangle$ equals to $\ln 2$.
-However, this nonzero entanglement of these states is not {\it useful} because this cannot be used as a resource for any quantum protocols.
+However, this nonzero entanglement of these states is useless because it cannot be used as a resource for any quantum protocols.
 This is just an artifact of the underlying permutation symmetry in the system.